-When we started to head down the east coast of Iceland, we knew that our eight-day road trip was coming to an end.
+When we started to head down the eastern coast of Iceland, we knew that our eight day road trip was coming to an end.
 Our plan was to do the most popular regions at the end of our trip to avoid weekend crowds and maybe save the best for last.
 While the last few days of our adventure did not trump previous regions or experiences, we had a blast hiking across glaciers, playing on black sand beaches, and marveling at waterfalls.

 After the tour, we stayed inside Vatnajökulspjódgardur National Park to see Svartifoss.
 This was one of my favorite waterfalls because of the hexagonal columns that frame the flowing water.
 We cooked a late night dinner in the parking lot before making it to our campsite for the night.

 The Eastern region may have been one of the smaller areas we explored, but it was definitely one of the most eventful and unique.
-It may be the only area in the world where you can hike on top of a glacier then, less than five miles away, hike through lush vegetation to a gushing waterfall.
+It may be the only area in the world where you can hike on top of a glacier then hike through lush vegetation to a gushing waterfall less than five miles away.

 There was no doubt in our minds, as we were driving south, that the Eastern region's popularity is well deserved.
 Little did we know, we were on our way to another region of Iceland deserving of similar popularity and renown.